Battle of Bannockburn: Background

-Edward I had wanted to expand England to prevent a foreign power such as France capturing territories in the British isles.
-But he needed Scotland's allegiance which led to his campaign to capture Scotland.
-The Wars of Scottish Independence between England and Scotland began in 1296 and initially, the English were successful under the command of Edward I, having won victories at the Battle of Dunbar (1296) and at the Capture of Berwick (1296).
+Edward I had wanted to expand England to prevent a foreign power such as France from capturing territories in the British Isles.
+But he needed Scotland's allegiance, which led to his campaign to capture Scotland.
+The Wars of Scottish Independence between England and Scotland began in 1296.
+Initially, the English were successful under the command of Edward I: they won victories at the Battle of Dunbar (1296) and at the Capture of Berwick (1296).
 The removal of John Balliol from the Scottish throne also contributed to the English success.
-However, the Scots had been victorious in defeating the English at the Battle of Stirling Bridge in 1297.
-This was later countered by Edward I's victory at the Battle of Falkirk (1298).
+However, the Scots defeated the English at the Battle of Stirling Bridge in 1297.
+This was countered by Edward I's victory at the Battle of Falkirk (1298).
 By 1304, Scotland had been conquered, but in 1306 Robert the Bruce seized the Scottish throne and the war was reopened.

 After the death of Edward I in 1307, his son Edward II of England was crowned as king, but was incapable of providing the determined leadership his father had shown, and the English position soon became more difficult.